Fulham F.C.: Rivalries and supporters

 Fulham fans consider their main rivals to be Chelsea.
 Despite this fixture not being played that often in the years preceding Fulham's ascent to the top division, this is a clear local derby as Chelsea's ground, Stamford Bridge, is within Fulham and only 1.8 miles from Craven Cottage.

 Fulham consider their secondary rivals to be Queens Park Rangers.
 Fulham beat QPR twice in the 2011–12 Premier League season.
 They won 6–0 at Craven Cottage, and also 1–0 away from home at Loftus Road.
 The two clubs have played each other several times since in the Championship.

-Fulham's third closest rivalry is with Brentford, who they defeated 2–1 on 4 August 2020 in the Championship playoff final.
+Fulham's third closest rivalry is with Brentford, who they defeated 2–1 on 4 August 2020 in the Championship play-off final.
 Fulham also have rivalries with several other London clubs to a lesser extent, such as Crystal Palace.

 Outside of London, Gillingham are still considered rivals to some Fulham supporters despite the two clubs not having played in the same division since the 2000–01 season.
 Fulham and Gillingham were involved in several ill-tempered matches in the lower leagues, including the death of a Fulham supporter.

 Fulham's fan base has fluctuated over the years, with high crowds coinciding with the club's success in the Premier League.
 Fulham supporters have played a vital role in the club's long term stay at Craven Cottage.
 When the club moved temporarily to Loftus Road, a committee known as Back to the Cottage was formed, committed to ensuring the club continued to play at their traditional home.
 Fulham fans have traditionally come from the Fulham and Hammersmith areas, and also from other areas in South-West London, such as Putney, Richmond, Sutton and Worcester Park.

 In July 2012, the club website asked supporters using Facebook and Twitter to pick their best FFC Premier League XI from 2001 to the present.
 The supporters picked their favourite goalkeeper, full-backs, centre-backs, wingers, centre midfielders and forwards in a classic 4–4–2 formation.
 In August 2022, the club asked fans for an updated all time Premier League XI as part of the Premier League's 30th anniversary celebrations.

 Records and statistics

 Fulham in Europe

 Fulham are a member of the European Club Association, having qualified four times for European Competition, firstly the UEFA Intertoto Cup after their inaugural season in the Premier League, then the UEFA Cup as a result of winning that, and then the UEFA Europa League twice.
 Fulham are unbeaten at home in European competition, in 23 games, with a record of 17 wins and six draws.
-In 2010, Fulham reached the UEFA Europa League final, which they lost 2–1 to Atletico Madrid.
+In 2010, Fulham reached the UEFA Europa League final, which they lost 2–1 to Atlético Madrid.